Last updated on July 5th, 2023

 The second restaurant places sun loungers on the concrete pier in the summer.
 They are free if you make an order in a restaurant.
 The food there is good, especially grilled fish, octopus and squid.

 You technically can drive from Zanjica to Mirista and park your car there.
-Although we personally liked parking in Zanjica and then walking to the Fort Arza with a stop for a swim and restaurant in Mirista.
+Although we personally liked parking in Zanjica and then walking to Fort Arza with a stop for a swim and restaurant in Mirista.

 The restaurant is open from May to the end of September, any time outside this season will be very quiet.